 Introduction: What Can I Do With an I-Bar File?

-A Special Information File, sometimes called an I-bar file, controls how each procedure will be treated for an insurance company.
+A Special Information File, sometimes called an I-bar file, controls how each procedure will be treated for an insurance company when charges are posted.
 Some insurance companies require different copay amounts for different types of visits.
 You may have special procedures that should only pend to certain insurance companies.
-Maybe you use different fee schedules for a medicaid insurance plan.
+Maybe you use different fee schedules for a medicaid insurance plan and VFC immunizations.
 All of these needs and more can be met with a custom I-bar file.

 An I-bar file answers the following questions for every procedure: